redis/redis-doc/commands/command-details.md

 1. The version when something changed about the command interface
 2. A short description of the change

-## hints

-An @array-reply of hints that are meant to help clients/proxies know how to handle the command.

-For more information please check the [command-hints page][tc].
-[tc]: /topics/command-hints

 ## arguments

 An @array-reply, where each element is a @map-reply describing a command argument.

 For more information please check the [command-arguments page][td].
 [td]: /topics/command-arguments

-## key-specs

-An @array-reply, where each element is a @map-reply describing a method to locate keys within the arguments.
-For more information please check the [key-specs page][tr].
-[tr]: /topics/key-specs

-## subcommands

-Some commands have subcommands (Example: `REWRITE` is a subcommand of `CONFIG`).
-This is an @array-reply, with the same format and specification of `COMMAND`'s reply.